evokeAG. 2022 Startup Program cohort announced

 CEO of Escavox, Luke Wood, is one of five investment-ready founders invited to pitch to the evokeAG.
 2022 Investor Dinner.

-The event is an investor invite-only event on the eve of evokeAG. in Sydney and provides the opportunity to facilitate conversations and connections between international and local investors and agrifood tech leaders.
+The event is an investor invite-only event and provides the opportunity to facilitate conversations and connections between international and local investors and agrifood tech leaders.

 Heading into a Series B funding round worth $5 million, it’s an opportunity that’s priceless for Escavox.
 Luke explained, “Escavox’s ideal investor is tech-savvy and familiar with food production and global supply chains.”